cardano-foundation/CIPs/CIP-0072/README.md

 `Type` field can be `PLUTUS` or `NATIVE`, we made it optional and there are already two dApps at least on Cardano at the time of writing, which are only using NATIVE scripts.
 This optional field helps to differentiante between NATIVE script based and NON_NATIVE dApps.

 ### Version Deprecation
 We discussed scenario what to do in case a dApp team wants to deprecate a particular version.
 Upon a few iteration we settled on doing this in off-chain section.
 It can be done via tags, e.g. tag: "SECURITY_VULNERABILITY. `Tags` is newly introduced field, available only in the off-chain JSON.
+Changes to any versions will require on-chain re-registration since rootHash changes.

 ## Path to Active

-We will evaluate a months if we have not missed any details, collect feedback from dApp developers, stores.
-We reserve right to make small changes in this time, while the proposal is in PROPOSED status.
-Upon period (no longer than 6 months) from time of merging PR in `PROPOSED` status to the main / master branch, we will update the proposal to be in `ACTIVE` state.
+We will evaluate for a few months if we have not missed any details, collect feedback from dApp developers, stores.
+We reserve right to make small changes in this time, while the proposal is in `PROPOSED` status.
+After certain period (no longer than 6 months), from time of merging PR in `PROPOSED` status to the main / master branch, we will update the proposal to be in `ACTIVE` state.

 ### Acceptance Criteria
 - IOG and CF approval
-- Community representative approval (Santiago / TxPipe && Marcel / Eternl wallet)
+- Community representative approval (Santiago / TxPipe and Marcel / Eternl wallet)
 - PR to https://github.com/cardano-foundation/CIPs/blob/master/CIP-0010/registry.json

 ### Implementation Plan